 The format of the Link ID Info field is as defined in 9.4.1.75 (Link ID Info field).

-The Key ID and BIPN fields are as defined for the BIGTK subelement.
+The Key ID and BIPN fields are as defined for the BIGTK subelement(#15380) in 9.4.2.47 (FTE).

 The Key field is the BIGTK being distributed for the AP operating on the link identified by the Link ID subfield.

 NOTE 3—There might be multiple MLO GTK, multiple MLO IGTK, and multiple MLO BIGTK subelements if a group rekeying is in process for one or more links when the non-AP MLD wakes up from WNM sleep mode.
-The Subelement ID field and Link ID subfield identifies the key type and the link to which the key(s) apply.
+The Subelement ID field and Link ID (#17770)Info field identifie the key type and the link to which the key(s) apply, respectively.

-NOTE 4—Management frame protection is used to provide confidentiality, replay, and integrity protection for MLO GTK/IGTK/BIGTK update in WNM Sleep Mode Response frames.
+NOTE 4—Management frame protection is used to provide confidentiality, replay, and integrity protection for (#17773)an MLO GTK/IGTK/BIGTK update in WNM Sleep Mode Response frames.